 This system includes social security basic coverage (sickness, maternity, disability, work-related accident benefits and old age state pension), unemployment benefits, compulsory complementary retirement plans, complementary death/disability coverage and complementary health coverage.

 The contributions are shared between employer and employee; on average the employer’s share of contributions represents 45% of the gross salary, the individual’s share 23% (including ‘CSG’ & ‘CRDS’).The non-French tax resident are not subject to the ‘CSG’ & ‘CRDS’.

 However, since the contributions are assessed using various ceilings, the average rate will decrease as the gross salary increases.

 Non EU nationals in general need to apply for a residency permit.
-Different residency permits exist (in principle, they are valid for one year or for 10 years depending the permit).
-Different permits have to be lodged at the French prefecture or subprefecture.
+Different residency permits exist (in principle, they are valid for one year or for 5 years depending on the kind of permit).
+Different residency permits exist (in principle, they are valid for one year or for 5 years depending on the kind of permit).
+Different permits have to be lodged at the French prefecture or sub-prefecture.

 |STOCK OPTION PLAN||Specific tax treatment assimilating gains in wages.
 CSG are applicable to the French tax resident.|

 |ARTICLE 15 OF THE OECD MODEL|

 |Notion of employer||Legal notion of the employer|

 |Existence of a permanent establishment||Article 5 of the OECD model|

 |Senior Manager Global Mobility Services|